hex13/feedbacks/README.md

 ## React

-You can use [https://github.com/reduxjs/react-redux](react-redux) (Official React bindings for Redux)
+You can use [react-redux](https://github.com/reduxjs/react-redux) (Official React bindings for Redux)

 ## Rx.js

 No need for special preparations.
-Just import your Rx.js as usual and at this point you can use it with Feedbacks.
-For example you can return Observables from reducers
+Just import [Rx.js](https://github.com/Reactive-Extensions/RxJS) as usual and at this point you can use it with Feedbacks.
+For example you can return Observables from reducers.

 # But Feedbacks is not even correct word...